 Improved Diving Bell

-American John Smeaton incorporates several improvements to the diving bell.
-He builds the bell made from cast iron and is the first to use an efficient hand-operated pump to sustain the air supply via a hose.
+British civil engineer John Smeaton incorporates several improvements to the diving bell.
+He builds the bell using cast iron and adds an efficient hand-operated pump to sustain the air supply via a hose.
 An air reservoir system and nonreturn valves to keep air from being sucked back up the hoses when the pump stops.
+This improved diving bell was used in the construction of Ramsgate harbor in 1774.

 First Diving Suit